 How to Install OpenShot on Linux Mint 22 and 21

-Linux Mint already ships OpenShot, a timeline-based video editor for quick cuts, titles, and multi-track projects.
-The version gap between Mint 22.x and 21.x is large enough that your install method changes what you get.
-You can install OpenShot on Linux Mint from the default repositories, the OpenShot stable PPA, or Flathub, depending on whether you care more about low maintenance, newer releases, or sandboxing.
+Linux Mint already ships OpenShot for quick cuts, title work, and multi-track timeline edits, but the package source changes the version and dependency set you get.
+You can install OpenShot on Linux Mint from the default repositories, the OpenShot stable PPA, or Flathub, depending on whether you want the lowest maintenance path, newer APT-managed packages, or Flatpak delivery.

 OpenShot also publishes an official AppImage on its download page, but APT and Flatpak are easier to update and remove on Mint.
-Mint 22.x carries OpenShot 3.1.x in the default repositories, Mint 21.x stays on 2.5.x, and the stable PPA moves both releases to the current 3.5.x branch.
+Mint 22.x carries OpenShot 3.1.x in the default repositories, Mint 21.x stays on 2.5.x, the stable PPA moves both releases to the current 3.5.x branch, and Flathub currently packages OpenShot 3.3.0.

 Install OpenShot on Linux Mint